pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Weighted Traffic Routing ~ Canary

-Run two server versions as headless services, and run a proxy as a sidecar on each client instance.
+Run two server versions as headless services and a proxy as a sidecar on each client instance.
 No load-balancing implementation is needed in a client application—also, no proxy on the server side.

-**Progressively switch traffic** from one to another server version.
+**Progressively switch traffic** from one server version to another.

 ```sh
 kubectl create namespace canary